ruby-amqp/rubybunny.info/articles/queues.md

     PRECONDITION_FAILED - parameters for queue 'bunny.examples.channel_exception' in vhost '/' not equivalent

 This error results in the channel that was used for the declaration being forcibly closed by RabbitMQ.
-If the program subsequently tries to communicate with RabbitMQ using the same channel then Bunny will raise a `Bunny::ChannelAlreadyClosed` error.
+If the program subsequently tries to communicate with RabbitMQ using the same channel without re-opening it then Bunny will raise a `Bunny::ChannelAlreadyClosed` error.
 In order to continue communications in the same program after such an error, a different channel would have to be used.

 ## Queue Life-cycle Patterns